BASKETS

 Four-lobed baskets

 These are a variation on the 'classic' basket.
-They are considerably less common, particularly the Later Series 184 which is rare.
+They are considerably less common, particularly the Later Series version which is rare.

 Small cup-shaped basket